Wraysbury

 Wraysbury is a village and civil parish in the Royal Borough of Windsor and Maidenhead in England.
 It is under the western approach path of London Heathrow Airport.
 It is located on the east bank of the River Thames, roughly midway between Windsor and Staines-upon-Thames, and 18 mi west by south-west of London.
 Historically part of Buckinghamshire, Wraysbury was made part of the new non-metropolitan county of Berkshire in 1974, under the Local Government Act 1972.
-The Wraysbury Reservoir is located to the east, administratively wholly in the Spelthorne district of Surrey, although it was historically divided between Buckinghamshire and Middlesex.
+The Wraysbury Reservoir is located to the east, administratively wholly in the Spelthorne district of Surrey (to be West Surrey from April 2027), although it was historically divided between Buckinghamshire and Middlesex.

 History

 Investigation by Windsor and Wraysbury Archaeological Society of a field in the centre of Wraysbury to the east of St Andrew's Church revealed evidence of human activity in Neolithic times.
 Many hundreds of flint artefacts were found and are now in the care of the Windsor Museum collection.
 The village name was traditionally spelt Wyrardisbury; it is Anglo Saxon in origin and means "Wigred's fort".
 Its name is recorded in the Domesday Book of 1086 as Wirecesberie and as Wiredesbur in 1195.
 The name is seen again as Wyrardesbury in 1422.